 From Earth, astronomers have studied Saturn with telescopes for centuries.
 And the Hubble Space Telescope continues to uncover new details from its perch in Earth orbit.Missions Significant Events

-- ~700 BCE: The oldest written records documenting Saturn are attributed to the Assyrians, described the ringed planet as a sparkle in the night and named it "Star of Ninib."
+- ~700 BCE: The oldest written records documenting Saturn are attributed to the Assyrians.
+They described the ringed planet as a sparkle in the night and named it "Star of Ninib."

-- ~400 BCE: Ancient Greek astronomers named what they thought was a wandering star in honor of Kronos, the god of agriculture.
+- ~400 BCE: Ancient Greek astronomers name what they think is a wandering star in honor of Kronos, the god of agriculture.
 The Romans later change the name to Saturn, their god of agriculture.

 - July 1610: Galileo Galilei spots Saturn's rings through a telescope, but mistakes them for a "triple planet."

 - 1655: Christiaan Huygens discovers Saturn's rings and its largest moon, Titan.